Compulsed/lineagedb/README.md

 1. Write-write conflicts, i.e. when two transactions update the same item, one will need to be rolled back
 1. GraphQL might not be the right mechanism for managing transaction BEGIN; COMMIT;

+### Usage of MVCC

+By using MVCC we do not need to implement the more complicated 2PL (2 Phase Locking) protocol.

 ## Areas of improvement

 **GraphQL Feature**